The 3-Phase Divorce Housing Journey

 The transition phase is about execution and forward motion.
 The goal is to move ahead with confidence and financial stability.

-At this point, decisions have been made.
+At this point, the decisions have been made.
 The focus shifts from debating options to carrying them out correctly.
-If the home is being sold, preparation matters.
+If the home is being sold, preparation is critical.
 Timing the sale with San Diego market conditions, agreeing on repairs or presentation, and keeping communication structured all help reduce stress during an already difficult period.

 Selling during divorce often requires cooperation even when emotions are still present.
 This is where professional coordination becomes essential.
 When attorneys, mediators, financial advisors, and real estate professionals are aligned, delays and disputes tend to decrease.

 Transition also includes planning what comes next.
 Some people buy a new home on their own.
-Others downsize to lower expenses and simplify life.
+That can involve downsizing to lower expenses and simplify life.
 Renting intentionally can also be part of a strong rebuilding strategy.
 There is no universal right answer.
 The right outcome is the one that protects your credit, preserves your equity, and supports your peace of mind.

 Divorce Real Estate in San Diego: Costly Mistakes and Common Questions

-The biggest divorce real estate problems I see in San Diego usually come from the same place: moving too fast with incomplete information.
+The biggest problems Melina sees in divorce real estate usually come from the same place: moving too fast with incomplete information.
 People make decisions before they understand true equity, agree to buyouts without confirming the refinancing path, or lean on online estimates as if they are divorce-ready valuations.
-That is also why the most common questions show up early, like whether you have to sell before the divorce is final, whether you are allowed to wait to sell, and what happens if one spouse refuses to cooperate.
+That’s also why the most common questions show up early, like whether you have to sell before the divorce is final, whether you’re allowed to wait to sell, and what happens if one spouse refuses to cooperate.

-In many cases you do not have to sell before everything is finalized, but timing should always be confirmed with your attorney.
+In many cases, you don’t have to sell before everything is finalized, but timing should always be confirmed with your attorney.
 Waiting can make sense depending on San Diego market conditions, school schedules, and financial readiness, as long as the plan is clear.
 And if cooperation breaks down, that is not unusual.
 Neutral pricing information, clear documentation, and coordinated guidance with the right professionals can help keep things moving when emotions stall the process.

 Final Thoughts on the 3-Phase Divorce Housing Journey

-Divorce real estate decisions do not have to be rushed or chaotic.
+Real estate decisions during divorce don’t have to be rushed or chaotic.
 When you understand the 3-phase divorce housing journey, you gain control over timing, options, and outcomes.

 Working with a local expert like Melina Rissone means your housing decisions are guided by real San Diego market knowledge, neutrality, and experience with divorce-related transactions.
 Every situation is different.
-The goal is not a perfect outcome.
-It is a sustainable one.
+The goal isn’t a perfect outcome, it’s a sustainable one.

-If you are navigating divorce and unsure what to do with your home, consider a personalized, pressure-free conversation about your options in the San Diego real estate market.
+If you’re navigating divorce and aren’t sure what to do with your home, consider a personalized, pressure-free conversation about your options in the San Diego market.

 Melina Rissone